 In some cases, specialized skills or equipment are needed to perform pet surgery.
 If that is the case for your animal, your vet will refer you to a cat or dog surgeon near Bellevue and work closely with your veterinary surgeon to ensure that your dog or cat receives the very best care.

 Wounds occur when living tissue has been cut, broken, burnt, torn, or otherwise damaged.

 It's critical that wounds be disinfected, cleaned and cared for appropriately and promptly by a qualified veterinarian.

-During a cystectomy, our vets remove a cat's or dog's urinary bladder.
+During a cystotomy, our vets remove a dog's or cat's bladder stones.

 Orthopedic surgeries correct injuries and diseases of the bones, ligaments, joints, tendons, and other skeletal structures in your pet.
 If your dog or cat is suffering from a condition or injury that requires advanced specialized care your vet will refer your dog or cat to a vet surgeon near Bellevue.